 Many people wonder ‘is drug addiction genetic?’.
 When it comes to cocaine and other drugs, it does appear that the answer is yes.
 Although people can be more likely to abuse cocaine because of genes, it is often hard to tell whether that is the true cause of addiction.

-People who have parents who are addicts could be more likely to end up addicts themselves for other reasons.
+People who have parents who are addicts could be more likely to end up addicts themselves for other reasons in addition to genetics.
 For example, childhood trauma can lead to mental disorders that are risk factors for addiction.
 Also, people with parents who are addicts are more likely to be exposed to drugs than others.

 Unfortunately, as with other substance use problems, people are more likely to get addicted to cocaine if they have a mental health disorder.
 Major depression and anxiety are both common precursors to addiction.